vives-ai-edge/workshop/src/01-hello-world/01-introduction/index.md

 ## Prerequisites

 We are going to use the command line to start a Jupyter-Notebook.
-Open a terminal by pressing the terminal symbol in the taskbar at the top of you window. **Note: Don't use the mbed-cli terminal icon on the desktop as this will not run the notebook with the correct requirements.**
+Open a terminal by pressing the terminal symbol in the taskbar at the top of your window. **Note: Don't use the mbed-cli terminal icon on the desktop as this will not run the notebook with the correct requirements.**

 Open a Jupyter-Notebook instance using the command line and typing: